virtool/virtool-website/content/docs/manual/ug_references/index.md

 Click on your reference to view detailed information about it.
 ![Detailed Information](detail_info.png)

-# Creating References

-# Installing an Official (Remote) Reference
+# Installing the Official Reference

 One quick way to accomplish this is to install the [official plant virus reference](https://github.com/virtool/ref-plant-viruses).

 To see a a step-by-step tutorial on installing an official reference click [here](/docs/manual/tut_reference).

-# Creating a Blank Reference
+# Creating an Empty Reference
 Click on **References** in the main navigation bar to go to the References Overview page.
 ![Reference Overview Page](reference_overview.png)